IrisChase/IVD/README.md

 What happens in the above is that the expression in `element1.width` is solved for `other-element.height`, and the result is backpropogated to `other-element.height` (Which may be defined as a variable or an expression with a weak value, it can be turtles all the way down).
 Once that is updated, the expression in `element1.width` is reevaluated.

-It's important to think of this as more of a suggestion than an absolute order. `other-element.height` might have a min/max constraint which rounds off the value being propogated, and then THAT value is what is observed when `element1.width` is reevaluated.
+It's important to think of this as more of a suggestion than an absolute order. `other-element.height` might have a min/max constraint which rounds off the value being propogated, and then ***that*** value is what is observed when `element1.width` is reevaluated.
 Nothing is ever left in an inconsistent state.

-Integers declared by a model can be back-propogated to as well:
+Scalars declared by a model can be back-propogated to as well:

     #element1 -> my-model